Pride Month Marketing: From Riot to Retail

 • Does your brand or company create an inclusive and safe working environment?

 Developing marketing for Pride month can be tricky.
-Retailers and brands are likely to get two thumbs up from the LGBTQ community and their allies with campaigns that feel authentic but be aware that you can’t please everyone.
-Brands should be ready to address questions that might otherwise be uncomfortable, especially in the world social media.
+Retailers and brands are likely to get two thumbs up from the LGBTQ+ community and their allies with campaigns that feel authentic, but be aware that you can’t please everyone.
+Brands should be ready to address questions that might otherwise be uncomfortable, especially in the social media world.
 As with anything political, if you pick a stance, stick with it.
 Failing to do so will prove to be unsupportive and disingenuous.

 So – how do you successfully market Pride?
 Because not all brands may have the resources for a major global campaign.
 Or they may not be able to donate a portion of their proceeds to charities.
 At the end of the day, it’s about being an advocate for a community that wants and needs your support.
+And remember, the power of Pride can be celebrated year-round and not just in June when other brands are celebrating, and it’s convenient to do so.
 For example, rather than creating a rainbow logo once a year, make sure that all campaigns are representative and supportive.
-Simple steps like showing someone that looks like them in an ad, having brands that say “Mrs and Mrs” or allowing gender-neutral options can go a long way.
+Simple steps like showing someone who looks like them in an ad, having brands that say “Mrs. and Mrs.” or allowing gender-neutral options can go a long way.
+Happy Pride!

 explore featured